 The reconstruction, and in fact the construction of a new, brick church was carried out in the second half of the 14th century.
 It was damaged in a fire in 1532, when the hospital buildings that were still wooden completely burnt down.
 At the turn of the 16th and 17th centuries, the buildings, despite the reconstruction, were not in the best condition, which was found during the visit of the bishop of Kraków in 1604.
 Another great fire of the town and the hospital church took place in 1757.
 The losses were significant then, as the vault collapsed.
 The church was rebuilt, but in the Baroque style.

 In the second half of the eighteenth century, the monks fell into financial problems due to declining incomes and growing trends of the Enlightenment.
 Finally, in 1784, the monks were dismissed from Sandomierz, leaving only the parish priest.
 The condition of neglected buildings deteriorated so much that after 1799 the northern chapel had to be demolished, and what is more, the remaining parts of the church were devastated during the war of 1809.
 More serious renovation and reconstruction works were undertaken only in the 1820s, after the hospital complex was handed over to the Sisters of Mercy.
 During World War II, the church did not suffer any major damages, except for the chancel vaults damaged by an artillery shell.

-The original gothic church was a pseudo-double-nave with an elongated three-span, three side ended chancel on the east side.
-A powerful pillar in the middle of the nave supported the rich gothic vaults.
-The building was made of brick and originally covered with shingle roof.
+The brick church and hospital were located within the town’s defensive walls, near the section between the Opatowska and Zawichojska gates, in the northern part of the Sandomierz.
+The original Gothic church was double-aisle with an elongated three-bay, three-sides ended from the east chancel and with chapels from the north and south.
+A massive pillar in the center of the nave supported rich Gothic rib vaults.
+The building was made of brick and originally covered with a shingle roof.